FerrisChat/ferriswheel/docs/ferriswheel.rst

     :param member: The :class:`~Member` that joined.

-.. function on_member_edit(old, new)
+.. function on_member_update(old, new)

-    Called when a member is edited.
+    Called when a member is updated.

     :param old: The old :class:`~Member`.
     :param new: The new :class:`~Member`.